getbubblenow/bubble-docs/api/README.md

 Auth functions: How to login and start a new API session, how to logout, etc.

 ## [Trusted Devices](trusted.md)
-Trusted devices to can login without MFA.
+Trusted devices can login without MFA.

 ## [Certificate Status Notification](cert_status.md)
 How to tell Bubble that the device has properly installed the Bubble CA certificate.